farisachugthai/gruvbox_pygments/README.rst

 Bundled Colorschemes
 --------------------

-One can use :class:`~gruvbox.GruvboxStyle`, :class:`~gruvbox.ptgruvbox.PtGruvbox`, and/or in any project that utilizes pygments in addition to providing them as parameters for prompt_toolkit and the ``PromptSession`` class.
+One can use :class:`~gruvbox.GruvboxStyle`, :class:`~gruvbox.ptgruvbox.PtGruvboxStyle`, and/or in any project that utilizes pygments in addition to providing them as parameters for prompt_toolkit and the ``PromptSession`` class.

-Additional tokens have been provided in the `PtGruvbox` class for users to style a non-IPython prompt-toolkit application.
+Additional tokens have been provided in the `PtGruvboxStyle` class for users to style a non-IPython prompt-toolkit application.

-Specifically, the `PtGruvbox` class exists to providing them as parameters for prompt_toolkit and the ``PromptSession`` class.
+Specifically, the `PtGruvboxStyle` class exists to providing them as parameters for prompt_toolkit and the ``PromptSession`` class.

 API
 ====

-.. currentmodule:: gruvbox
+.. currentmodule:: gruvbox.gruvbox

-.. autoclass:: Gruvbox
+.. autoclass:: GruvboxStyle
    :show-inheritance:

 The `Gruvbox` class in the style module represents the main class of the